jamesplease/redux-resource/docs/guides/deleting-resources.md

 ### Successful Deletes

-When a delete operation is successful, any resources included in the `DELETE_RESOURCES_SUCCEEDED` action will be removed from the `resources` array of your state tree.
+When an action of type `DELETE_RESOURCES_SUCCEEDED` is dispatched, any resources included in the action will be removed from the `resources` array of your state tree.
 They will also be removed from the ID array of any label.

 The meta for each of the resources will be reset to the default metadata, except for `deleteStatus`, which will be set to `"SUCCEEDED"`.